johannes2moll/rad-report-structuring/README.md

 ## Structuring Radiology Reports: Challenging LLMs with Lightweight Models

 ### Project Overview
-Radiology reports are critical for clinical decision-making but often lack a standardized format, limiting both human interpretability and machine learning (ML) applications.
-While large language models (LLMs) like GPT-4 can effectively reformat these reports, their proprietary nature, computational demands, and data privacy concerns limit clinical deployment.
-To address this challenge, we employed lightweight encoder-decoder models (<300M parameters), specifically T5 and BERT2BERT, to structure radiology reports from the MIMIC-CXR and CheXpert databases.
-We benchmarked our lightweight models against five open-source LLMs (3-8B parameters), which we adapted using in-context learning (ICL) and low-rank adaptation (LoRA) finetuning.
-We found that our best-performing lightweight model outperforms all ICL-adapted LLMs on a human-annotated test set across all metrics (BLEU: 212%, ROUGE-L: 63%, BERTScore: 59%, F1-RadGraph: 47%, GREEN: 27%, F1-SRRG-Bert: 43%).
-While the overall best-performing LLM (Mistral-7B with LoRA) achieved a marginal 0.3% improvement in GREEN Score over the lightweight model, this required $10\times$ more training and inference time, resulting in a significant increase in computational costs and carbon emissions.
-Our results highlight the advantages of lightweight models for sustainable and efficient deployment in resource-constrained clinical settings.
+Radiology reports are critical for clinical decision-making but often lack a standard- ized format, limiting both human interpretabil- ity and machine learning (ML) applications.
+While large language models (LLMs) have shown strong capabilities in reformatting clini- cal text, their high computational requirements, lack of transparency, and data privacy con- cerns hinder practical deployment.
+To ad- dress these challenges, we explore lightweight encoder-decoder models (<300M parame- ters)—specifically T5 and BERT2BERT—for structuring radiology reports from the MIMIC-
+CXR and CheXpert Plus datasets.
+We bench- mark these models against eight open-source
+LLMs (1B–70B parameters), adapted using prefix prompting, in-context learning (ICL), and low-rank adaptation (LoRA) finetuning.
+Our best-performing lightweight model out- performs all LLMs adapted using prompt- based techniques on a human-annotated test set.
+While some LoRA-finetuned LLMs achieve modest gains over the lightweight model on the Findings section (BLEU 6.4%, ROUGE-L
+4.8%, BERTScore 3.6%, F1-RadGraph 1.1%,
+GREEN 3.6%, and F1-SRR-BERT 4.3%),
+these improvements come at the cost of sub- stantially greater computational resources.
+For example, LLaMA-3-70B incurred more than
+400 times the inference time, cost, and car- bon emissions compared to the lightweight model.
+These results underscore the poten- tial of lightweight, task-specific models as sus- tainable and privacy-preserving solutions for structuring clinical text in resource-constrained healthcare settings.

 ### Task
 Automatically transform free-text chest X-ray radiology reports into a standardized, structured format.